xbmc/kodi-tv/src/content/article/latest-status-on-forum-et-al/index.md

 * Forum, Wiki and Paste sites are now all active.
 * Systems have been rebuilt from scratch with new images, software and patches.
-*All users will need to reset their passwords before they can log in.
+* All users will need to reset their passwords before they can log in.
+* Forum registration is now open for new users.

 **Known issues**